|

 Successive monarchs had failed to subdue the anarchic Welsh and the Marcher lords until Henry VIII passed the Act of Union in 1536.

-There was no differentiation between Monmouthshire and the other counties and it's illogical to believe that the draftees of the Act of Union would have purposely created four Welsh counties and one English one in the creation of the new unified country of Wales.
+have purposely created four Welsh counties and one English one in the creation of the new unified country of Wales.

 Click HERE for a map of Wales after the Union